 Program: IFSA-Butler/ Argentine Universities Program (Spring 2017)

-Office hours: Fridays 2-3pm
+Office hours: Wednesday 2-3pm

 Lauren is a senior majoring in Psychology and Health: Science, Society, and Policy and minoring in Hispanic Studies.
 She spent the spring semester of her junior year studying abroad in Buenos Aires through the IFSA-Butler Argentine Universities Program.
 Through the program, she lived with a host family and participated in a wide variety of academic offerings by taking two classes at the IFSA study center and two classes at different local universities.
 When not in class, she enjoyed practicing her Spanish while exploring the unique neighborhoods of the city, stumbling upon local cafes and wandering through artisan markets on the weekends.
 Even though the city had so much to offer, she loved traveling throughout the geographically diverse regions of Argentina.
 Her time abroad not only provided her with an appreciation for mate (a traditional tea) and empanadas, but allowed her to think more critically about what it means to be a global citizen.
 She can’t wait to help others prepare for their exciting adventures abroad!

 Program: MSID/ International Development in Thailand (Spring 2017)